vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/023/01_udu_brahmANyairata.md

 title = "01"

 +++
-I follow Ge in taking upaśrotā́as a periphrastic future (contra Tichy, 189, 364).
+I follow Geldner in taking upaśrotā́as a periphrastic future (contra Tichy, 189, 364).